tudorpintea999/octane/README.md

 ### Using Octane from a client app

-If you already have set up an Octane node, or you are using a public endpoint from someone else, it's the time to integrate the node with your client code.
+If you already have set up an Octane node, or you are using a public endpoint from someone else, it's time to integrate the node with your client code.
 Follow [this guide](docs/example-integration.md) to run your first transaction through Octane.
 You can also view all Octane endpoints and their parameters on [this page](docs/endpoints.md).

 ### Integrate it as a Node.js library